 Shu Uemura Cleansing Oil seems to work faster in removing makeup.
 This is unexpected.
 Let me tell you why.

-Both Shu Uemura and Innisfree carries a few formulae to suit different skin types.
+Both Shu Uemura and Innisfree offers a range of product to suit different skin types.
 The apple version from Innisfree is marketed as a deep-cleansing oil, great for those with pores issue.
-Shu Uemura also has a pore-care formula (Pink Bottle) too.
+Shu Uemura also has a pore-care formula (Pink Bottle).
 Unfortunately, the one I have with me right now is a gentle formula meant for Sensitive Skin.
-Hence, I was expecting Innisfree to win, given the unfair setting of the experiment.
+Hence, I was expecting Innisfree to be the winner since it is a “deeper cleaner”.
 But, it didn’t.

 Innisfree Apple Juicy Cleansing Oil has a sweet fruity-smell of apple with a hint of something extra.
 It may be a “sour scent” as described on its website.
 But my first impression was, “What a strange artificial apple smell!”
 Although I didn’t fall in love with it, I think many people would appreciate the apple fragrance.
 This is a personal preference.
 I’ve not been a fan of sweet, fruity fragrance.